postsharp/PostSharp.Documentation/conceptual/Caching/Backends/caching-redis.md

 The following metrics are relevant for assessing the health of your caching setup:

 - Number of cache evictions per second.
-A high number might indicate either insufficient caching memory or an ineffective caching strategy—caching things that are not worth it (too many cache misses)
+A high number might indicate either insufficient caching memory or an ineffective caching strategy—caching things that are not worth it (too many cache misses).
 - Number of cache expirations per second.
-A high number might indicate too-short expiration delays
+A high number might indicate too-short expiration delays.
 - Number of warnings per minute in the caching component.
 A high number indicates that your system is overloaded.

 If you want to gather statistics about cache hits and misses, you can do so by implementing a <xref:PostSharp.Patterns.Caching.Implementation.CachingBackendEnhancer> that overrides the <xref:PostSharp.Patterns.Caching.Implementation.CachingBackend.GetItemCore*> and <xref:PostSharp.Patterns.Caching.Implementation.CachingBackend.GetItemAsyncCore*> methods (a `null` return value means a cache miss).